Tax Guide for Membership Fees

 When determining whether a retailer sells merchandise for a lower price to members than to non-members, we use “delivered price” as defined in Regulation 1628, subdivision (b)(1), not the listed retail selling price.
 The delivered price includes shipping and handling, which are typically added for non-members.
 Therefore, even if the listed retail selling price appears to be the same for members and non-members, the total cost is usually lower for members.

 However, if a member does not buy any taxable merchandise during the membership period, the membership fee is not taxable.
-If this happens, the retailer may file a claim for refund or amend their return in order to refund their customer the tax, subject to the statute of limitations based on the date the overpayment was made.
+If this happens, the retailer may file a claim for refund or amend their return to refund the tax to the customer, subject to the statute of limitations based on the date the overpayment was made.

 Restaurant Membership